Aiverson1011/RelationManager/README.md

 This project consists of a bare bones implementation of a relation manager.

-A relatiom manager is part of a full DBMS and is usually the core of the system.
+A relation manager is part of a full DBMS and is usually the core of the system.
 What is implemented within this repo does not do everything, but is able to handle some rather complicated queries.

-This project was constructed during a 6 week summer CPSC5300 Physical Databases courses at Seattle University.
+This project was constructed during a 6 week summer CPSC5300 Physical Databases course at Seattle University during the summer of 2018.

 Given the size of the application, and the limited amount of time within the course, about half of the code, each sprint, was provided by Professor Kevin Lundeen to ensure a timely delivery and working product.